 However, Art Cody (Haungooah, a Kiowa man who married into Santa Clara) once said, "I can make twice the amount of money by making miniatures.
 There's a bigger demand for miniatures and they're not that time consuming because there's a smaller area to work with.
 The larger pieces you put more time into it, and then if they do sell you've got to sit back and wait for a buyer to come in."
 But Art was at the top of his form when he spoke that and most of what he produced found its way to eager buyers before the dealers could get in between.

 Of special note is Teresa Wildflower.
 Teresa is of the Chemehuevi tribe.
 The Chemehuevi spent probably a thousand years living in the heart of the Mojave Desert.
 They learned to make a primitive utilitarian pottery from their neighbors, the Mohave, but they were too nomadic to make very much of it.
 It was easier to trade for and they probably got a better, more consistent product anyway.

 Teresa was born on the Colorado River Indian Reservation near Lake Havasu, AZ.
 The Chemehuevi Reservation was a few miles to the north but Parker Dam had been completed and Lake Havasu was filling.
 When full, Lake Havasu put half their reservation under water.
-To alleviate that problem, the federal government created the much larger Colorado River Indian Reservation south of Parker Dam and offered land to tribes and families being dislocated by the rising water.
+To alleviate that problem, the federal government expanded the much larger Colorado River Indian Reservation south of Parker Dam and offered land to tribes and families being dislocated by the rising water.